-Please note that it is normal practice for results to be published on the BGA web-site; the only data to be published will be your name and your club, or possibly your town (e.g. Guildford, Falkirk).
-Results will also be sent to the European Go Federation and will be available on their web-site.
+Please note that it is normal practice for results to be published on our web-site; the only data to be published will be your name and your club, or possibly your town.
+Results will also be sent to the European Go Federation and will be available on the European Go Database website.

 Experience has taught most Go players to place any drinks well away from the Go bowl.
 Other players tend to find it amusing to watch someone, who is staring intently at the board, reaching out for a stone and ending up finding out all about the temperature of the coffee.
 On a more cataclysmic scale this can lead to liquid over the board or a bowl full of stones going flying across the floor.

-Please don't make a noise during your game, or after it if you're analysing it, or whilst watching a game as this will disturb the concentration of players in other games - there will almost always be some games that go to the full time limits.
+Please do not make a noise during your game, or after it if you are analysing it, or whilst watching a game as this will disturb the concentration of players in other games - there will almost always be some games that go to the full time limits.
 Also, if you leave your board please make as little noise as possible on your way out.

 Stopping the clock and/or placing multiple stones on the board is a good way to resign when there is a language barrier (or even when not...).

-Play in another one!
-There's one most weekends in the UK.
+Play in another tournament!
+There is one most weekends in the UK.

 Your entry grade for your next tournament will probably be different from your entry grade for this one.
 If you win or lose a high proportion of games (>65%) then your entry grade for next time should almost certainly be different.
-The BGA Rating List will be updated a few days after the tournament with the results.
-If you're better than 20 kyu, then this shows a strength for you that you should use next time.
+Our rating list will be updated a few days after the tournament with the results.
+If you are better than 20 kyu, then this shows a strength for you that you should use next time.
 If you're improving rapidly then you may want to consider entering at a higher entry grade than this suggests.
-Unfortunately, we can't show strengths lower than 20 kyu so if you're in this group please ask an experienced player for advice.
+Unfortunately, we cannot show strengths lower than 20 kyu so if you are in this group please ask an experienced player for advice.

-Oh, and if your grade is 10 kyu or more you'll have earned some points for the DDK Grand Prix!
+Oh, and if your grade has not yet passed 10 kyu, you will have earned some points in the DDK Grand Prix!